trolldbois/volatility_plugins/README.md

 Why it should win the contest
 =============================

-These plugins are an opening of the next level of forensics, into a process's memory.
+These plugins are an opening of the next level of forensics, into a process's structured memory.

-They open the way to the possibility of searching in memory for signature that are not bytes-based signature but signature that are the graph that results from memory allocation by malware.
+They open the way to the possibility of searching in memory for a new type of signature.
+Not signatures that are bytes-based.
+But signatures that are representing the graph that results from memory allocation by malware.

+Plus it also pretty easy to extract SSL session keys, passphrases, binary data as long as the record types are known.

+So this integration and plugins are also a basis for future plugins to easily 'search' for structures, without to have to guess the location of such records.
+The records type themselves are usually sufficient.